Pulmonary Neuromuscular and Assisted Ventilation

 Testing and Assessments

-Imaging: For certain patients, advanced lung and diaphragm imaging are used during assessment.
+Imaging: For certain patients, advanced lung and diaphragm imaging are used during the assessment.

 Tracheostomy ventilation: These days, most patients can be supported with non-invasive ventilation.
 Patients with tracheostomy are evaluated for a switch to non-invasive therapy, but for patients requiring ventilation with a tracheostomy, we aim to optimize therapy and address issues such as speech and swallowing.